rish-16/BBCS-ML-Winpetition/README.md

 ## Resources

-You can find the slides, code and reference material her:
+You can find the slides, code and reference material here:

 | Resource            | Link                                 |
 | ------------------- | ------------------------------------ |